bpoconnor/WABA/README.md

 ---

-WABA is an [R](https://www.r-project.org) package with functions for conducting Within-and-Between-Analyses for Groups and Dyads.
+WABA is an [R](https://www.r-project.org) package with functions and datasets for within-and-between-analyses of data from individuals who are nested within groups or dyads.
+Based on Dansereau, Alutto, and Yammarino (1984), Griffin and Gonzalez (1995), Gonzalez and Griffin (1999), and O'Connor (2004).

 ---